 Gift Certificates.
 The statutes governing the escheat of abandoned property to the Treasurer of the State of Connecticut are amended, effective October 1, 2005, to: (i) exclude gift certificates; (ii) repeal the three-year presumption for the abandonment of gift certificates; and (iii) provide that, any person who, prior to August 16, 2003, failed to report or deliver abandoned gift certificates to the Treasurer shall not be liable to the Treasurer for interest or any other penalty relating to such failure.
 In addition, the issuer or seller of a gift certificate no longer is required to obtain, and maintain a record of, the address of the owner of the gift certificate.
 Conn.
-Gen. Stat. §§3-65b and 42-460 as amended, Conn.
+Gen. Stat. §\$3-65b and 42-460 as amended, Conn.
 Gen. Stat. §3-73a(e) as added, and Conn.
 Gen. Stat. §3-60d as repealed, by Conn.
 Pub.
 Act No. 05-189, §§1-4 (effective October 1, 2005).
-As of July 13, 2005, the issuer or seller of a gift certificate cannot impose a dormancy charge or fee, abandoned property charge or fee, unclaimed property charge or fee, escheat charge or fee, inactivity charge or fee, or any similar charge, fee or penalty for inactivity with respect to the gift certificate (or to include language on the gift certificate suggesting that the certificate is subject to such a fee).
-The law already prohibits the issuance of a gift certificate subject to an expiration date.
+Commencing July 13, 2005, the issuer or seller of a gift certificate cannot impose a dormancy charge or fee, abandoned property charge or fee, unclaimed property charge or fee, escheat charge or fee, inactivity charge or fee, or any similar charge, fee or penalty for inactivity with respect to the gift certificate (or to include language on the gift certificate suggesting that the certificate is subject to such a fee).
 Conn.
 Gen. Stat. §3-65c, as amended by Conn.
 Pub.
 Act No. 05-273, §1 (effective July 13, 2005).